-Using the recipes included in the project manual, prepare an exhibit for one of the classes below.
+Using the recipes included in the project manual (which are also available at go.illinois.edu/Cooking201Recipes), prepare an exhibit for one of the classes below.
+Changes to recipes are only allowed to accommodate food allergies and sensitivities (i.e. nut allergy, gluten intolerance, etc.).
 If you make changes to the recipe, bring a copy of the recipe with your changes.
-Bread, muffins, or scones should be displayed on a disposable plate placed in a zip-sealing plastic bag.
-In addition to your food exhibit, complete Experiment with Meal Planning Activity on page 91 in the 4-H Cooking 201 project manual.
+Bread, biscuits, or scones should be displayed on a disposable plate placed in a zip-sealing plastic bag.
+In addition to your food exhibit, complete Experiment with Meal Planning Activity on page 91 in the 4-H Cooking 201 project manual (and for download at go.illinois.edu/Cooking201Activity).
 Bring either page 91 with your completed answers or a document with the answers to remain on display with your project along with a picture of the meal you prepared.
 You do not need to complete the Challenge Yourself section on page 91.
+Due to space limitations at State Fair, the size of the activity document should be no larger than an 8 1⁄2" x 11" binder or folder.

-Muffins (SF 50201A) - 3 cheese muffins Scones (SF 50201B) - 3 scones Nut Bread (SF 50201C) - 1⁄2 loaf (9" x 5") of basic nut bread
+Biscuits (SF 50201A) - 3 rolled biscuits

+Scones (SF 50201B) - 3 scones

+Nut Bread (SF 50201C) - 1/2 loaf (9" x 5") of basic nut bread (no variations)